 HRQoL instruments can be generic or specific for a disease or population.
 Generic HRQoL instruments measure general aspects and are applicable to a broad range of indications, whereas specific instruments are only applicable to a specific indication, population or intervention.
-Table 2 briefly summarizes the advantages and disadvantages of disease-specific and generic instruments, mainly based on a review by Fitzpatrick et al..
+Table 2 briefly summarizes the advantages and disadvantages of disease-specific and generic instruments, mainly based on a review by Fitzpatrick et al.3.

-&lt;sup>b Details on the literature search and inclusion/exclusion criteria are presented in Appendix 1 and Appendix 2.
+^b Details on the original literature search conducted during JA1 and inclusion/exclusion criteria are presented in Appendix 1 and Appendix 2.